Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 What is a no annual fee credit card?

+Many credit cards charge an annual fee to cardholders just for having the credit card.
 Some credit cards waive the annual fee in the first year, giving cardholders 12 months to enjoy the credit card at no cost.
 In some cases, the benefits of the credit card are enough to justify paying the annual fee.

 A no annual fee credit card, on the other hand, does not charge an annual fee to cardholders each year.

 No annual fee credit cards are a great option for consumers who do not want to pay extra for having a credit card, no matter how great the perks seem.
-Avoiding an annual fee helps you minimize the cost of using a credit card.
+Avoiding an annual fee helps you minimise the cost of using a credit card.

 Some credit cards come in a no annual fee version and an annual fee credit card.
-Sometimes, the no annual fee credit card has fewer perks, like a lower reward earning rate
+Sometimes, the no annual fee credit card has fewer perks, like a lower reward earning rate.

 From low interest rates to rewards, no annual fee credit cards have a variety of attractive features.
 With so many great options, choosing a no annual fee credit card can be difficult.
 Here are some tips to help you compare and choose a credit card.